Nauhaus-Lab/visual-stimulus-controller/README.md

 To perform widefield imaging alone, only computer 'A' and 'B' are used.
 For two-photon acquisition, a third machine ('C') is necessary.

 ![Slide1](https://user-images.githubusercontent.com/13107530/145627782-aee2ca0b-4889-453e-992b-73eba64d8565.jpeg)

+# Repo 2: /visual-stimulus-generator/

+updateMonitor.m
+You can set parameters for an arbitrary number of displays.
+The controller GUI window 'MW' has a field that allows you to access each.
+Hard code the width and height (cm) of the different displays.
+Also, hardcode the location of their calibration file

+cofigMstate.m